At a Glance

 ✨Showcase Your Experience

 Be prepared to discuss your previous experience in planning and coordinating learning programmes.
-Highlight specific examples of how you've contributed to an early years establishment, focusing on the impact of your contributions.
+Highlight specific examples that demonstrate your ability to create engaging activities for children.

 ✨Communicate Effectively